Justice for Princewill Ikenna: A Call for Accountability

-September 4th, 2023, remains a dark and painful day for the family of Princewill Ikenna, a young man whose promising life was cut short in Ikom, Cross River State.
+September 4th, 2023, marks a painful day for the family of Princewill Ikenna, a young man whose life was tragically cut short in Ikom, Cross River State.

-According to his brother, Ernest igbunaju Onyeka, on the fourth of September which happens to be on a Saturday was the last time the family saw Princewill alive.
+According to his brother, Ernest Igbunaju Onyeka, that Saturday was the last time the family saw Princewill alive.
 He had gone out to get a haircut but never returned home.

-The next day, when he failed to show up in church, his worried mother went to his residence to look for him.
-Neighbours confirmed they hadn’t seen him return since the day before.
+The following day, when he failed to show up for church, his worried mother went to his residence to look for him.
+Neighbours confirmed they hadn’t seen him return since the previous day.
 Alarmed, she quickly informed the rest of the family.

 After church, Ernest and his uncle went to the police station to report him missing.
 However, the police advised them to return after 24 hours on Monday, September 6, 2023.

 Tragically, Princewill’s father received a phone call asking the family to come to a location called Grass Field in Ikom to identify a body.
-Upon arrival, they were devastated to find Princewill lying lifeless covered in blood, with three bullet wounds to his head, and his car nowhere to be found.
+Upon arrival, they were devastated to find Princewill lying lifeless, covered in blood, with three bullet wounds to his head.
+His car was nowhere to be found.

 This discovery raised several questions: